shuklabhay/stereo-sample-gan/paper/paper.md

 ### 5.1.
 Evaluation

-comparison to real kicks, w dist, loss
+for kicks images look good compared to real, w_dist and loss converge fairly well

-all pretrained trained in under one hour using m1 cpu
+wavegan needed multiple a100s & multiple day or something and i trained in under one hour using m1 cpu

+- 99.5% reduction in epoch count (compared to SpecGAN)
+  - better architecutre, hone on one generating one specific type of audio = good

+talk abt this tradeoff between generated audio physical quality and percieved quality

+- not super great at learning how to make the TONE of instrument (fundamental missing on kick for ex)
+  - likely a limitation of ft bc bin size n stuff
+  - training on image reps of audio not audio so model has capability to learn random stuff audio wouldnt ever have (esp w/ one shots)
+- training computation power likely increases as shape increase (256x256)

 ### 5.2.
 Contributions

 main advantages:

-- stereo
-- 44.1khz
+- proves viability of stereo @ 44.1khz

 disadvantages:

-- not super great at learning how to make the TONe of instrument (fundamental missing)
-  - likely a limitation of ft
+- learn shape of image not TONE
-  - training on image reps of audio not audio so it does random stuff audio wouldnt
-- training computation power likely increases as shape increase (256x256)

 ## 6. Conclusion

 this model is less abt generating GOOD audio more abt showing the viability of stereo audio generation at higher sr (44.1khz)

+might be hard in practice just bc its 2x the computation for exact same amt of audio result is more lifelike, better audio

+might be better w/ waveform generation similar to wavenet/wavegan

 ## 7. References